lelylan/types-dashboard-ng/README.md

 ### Stubbing

-In `test/html` all HTTP request are simulated to make the app work in isolation.
+In `test/html` you can find the stubbed versions of Lelylan Types where all HTTP request are simulated to be able to work in isolation.

+* Run `grunt server`

+And then open the following pages to live test Lelylan Types.

 * [Types Dashboard](http://localhost:3100/html/index.html)
 * [Authenticated Types Dashboard](http://localhost:3100/html/index.html#access_token=token&token_type=bearer&expires_in=7200&state=state5c6007a2/mocks/index.html)